Policies & Regulations

 To establish a policy which requires all incoming students who have studied French and Spanish in high school to take the free online French and Spanish placement tests prior to enrolling at UNF.
-All Chinese students who have studied the language at the high school level or are heritage speakers must meet with the Chair of the Department of World Languages.
+All Chinese students who have studied the language at the high school level or are heritage speakers must meet with the Chair of the Department of Languages, Literatures, and Cultures.

 II.
 STATEMENT OF POLICY

 All incoming students who have studied French and Spanish in high school must take the free online French and Spanish placement tests prior to enrolling at UNF.
 Based on that score, students will be advised at which course level to enroll.